approov/quickstart-ios-swift-urlsession/README.md

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
 * If you running the app from a debugger then valid tokens are not issued.
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
-Information about any Approov token fetched or an error is printed, e.g. `Approov: example, ios.swift.shapes.demo.approov.io, 2.2.3(4289), LXW8hGuB5KCfMHkr9cfGyw==`.
+Information about any Approov token fetched or an error is printed, e.g. `Approov: Approov token for host: https://approov.io : {"anno":["debug","allow-debug"],"did":"/Ja+kMUIrmd0wc+qECR0rQ==","exp":1589484841,"ip":"2a01:4b00:f42d:2200:e16f:f767:bc0a:a73c","sip":"YM8iTv"}`.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.

 If you have a trial (as opposed to demo) account you have some additional options:
 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.